MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 The **Grid** model starts with a three column grid and allows zones to be created by splitting and merging zones, resizing the gutter between zones as desired.
 This is a relative layout and will resize with different screen sizes.

 - To divide a zone, just click your mouse.
-To rotate the divider, just hold down the shift key.
+To rotate the divider, just hold down the <kbd>shift</kbd> key.
 - To move a divider, click on the thumb and drag.
 - To merge zones, select and hold the left mouse button and drag the mouse until multiple zones are selected, then release the button and a popup menu will show up.
 Click "Merge" and they will become one big zone.
+This is how you'd a zone would be deleted, it is merge it into another zone.

 ![FancyZones Table Editor Mode](../images/pt-fancyzones-grideditor.png)